 Management believes the Company's current cash resources are sufficient to meet its short-term needs.
 The Company is continuing to explore various potential sources of financing, but there is no certainty that any additional financings will be completed.
-The Company raised capital in previous reporting periods through private placements of its common shares and the RTO transaction with Miramont, with the result that the current working capital balance is an amount that management believes is sufficient to further operations for the upcoming twelve months.
+As noted above, the Company raised capital in previous reporting periods, with the result that the current working capital balance is an amount that management believes is sufficient to further operations for the upcoming twelve months.